pfdubois/BridgeBidding/source/Slam.rst

 You are interested in a spade slam and partner has agreed spades.
 If you ask for keycards, you will be fine if partner has two keycards.
 You will be fine if partner has no keycards, you can just stop by bidding 5♠︎.
 But if partner says "1", you are in a pickle.
-If he has the A♣︎, you will go down in 6♠︎.
-If he has the A♦︎, you want to bid the slam.
+If he has the ♣︎A, you will go down in 6♠︎.
+If he has the ♦︎A, you want to bid the slam.

 .. index::
    pair:RKC;responses